Can a Process Server Leave Papers at Your Door in California?

 Is it valid service if a process server tapes papers to my door?

 Taping papers to a door without giving them to a person at the premises is generally not valid service in California.
-Substitute service requires leaving documents with a competent adult, not simply posting them.
+Substitute service under CCP § 415.20 requires leaving documents with a competent adult, not simply posting them on the door.

 What counts as a 'competent member of the household' for substitute service?

-California courts generally require the person to be an adult (18 or older) who lives at the residence and appears capable of understanding what they are receiving.
+California courts generally require the person to be an adult — 18 or older — who lives at the residence and appears capable of understanding what they are receiving and conveying the documents to the named defendant.
 Minor children do not qualify.

 If I moved, can service at my old address still count?

-Service at a former address you no longer live at is generally not valid because it doesn't meet the 'usual place of abode' requirement.
-However, disputes over this must be raised promptly through a motion to quash.
+Service at a former address you no longer live at is generally not valid because it doesn't meet the 'usual place of abode' requirement under CCP § 415.20.
+However, disputes over this must be raised promptly through a motion to quash service — don't wait.

 How long do I have to respond after substitute service?

-Substitute service under CCP 415.20 is complete 10 days after mailing.
-The 30-day response period for a civil complaint typically runs from that completion date, though the summons itself will state your response deadline.
+Substitute service under CCP § 415.20 is complete 10 days after mailing.
+The 30-day response period for a civil complaint typically runs from that completion date, though the summons will state your exact response deadline.

 Need Documents Served Correctly in California?

-Northbound Legal follows all California service requirements with full documentation.
-Don't risk defective service.
+Northbound Legal follows all California service requirements with full documentation on every job in Richmond and Contra Costa County.

 Request Process Serving